 Who Selects My PHASE Intern?

-The PHASE Course Faculty and the Program Manager serve as the PHASE Admission Committee and review the applications submitted by students.
-From this list, they select no more than 5 interested and qualified students and ask the Preceptor to interview student(s).
+The PHASE Course Faculty serve as the PHASE Admission Committee and review the applications submitted by students.
+From this list, they select no more than 3 interested and qualified students per project and ask the Preceptor to interview student(s).
 The preceptor is given about 2 weeks to complete the interviews.
-Interviews will be from September 25 - October 11, 2017.
+Interviews will be from September 23 - October 9, 2019.
 These interviews can be in person or over the phone, and do not need to be more than 15 minutes in length.
 The preceptor then informs the PHASE Program Manager of the student(s) they wish to host.
 A couple of weeks later, preceptors and students are informed of final placements.

 How Do I Submit a PHASE Project Description?